Lansing Family Law Attorney

 Divorce in Michigan

 Michigan is a no-fault divorce state, meaning that a divorce can be granted when there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.
 Our attorneys guide clients through every aspect of the divorce process, including property division, support issues, and custody arrangements.
+For the residency rules, waiting periods, and what to expect in the Lansing-area courts, see our dedicated Lansing divorce lawyer page.

 Child Custody